jesseburstrom/client_system/README.md

 Important is still to give precise instruction to replicate project first, then comes open source i believe.

+# Deeper thoughts

+This project can be seen as an identification of the fact that the growing number of computer systems having same systems and with open source even more like that can be seen as a field of a dynamical system.

+A dynamical system has inflection points (like ice/water/gas) or bifurcation points like in chaos theory.

+I claim this is something like that.
+If the computer industry is reduced that drastically and from every day users so much more availible then it is truly a changing event.

+That is the driving force of this more or less successful failed project.

 # client_system

 Generalized Frontend Client System